The Wise Kids: Plot

-Meanwhile, Elizabeth, a fellow congregation member, is suffering from a lack of intimacy with her husband Austin, the church's music director.
+Meanwhile, Elizabeth, a fellow congregation member, is suffering from a lack of sex with her husband Austin, the church's music director.
 Austin begins to confront his own feelings of homosexuality, even privately exchanging an awkward kiss with Tim during a house party.
-Elizabeth continues to struggle with her husband's lack of intimacy and embarrasses herself at a party after flirting with the church's married prospective youth director Dylan.
+Elizabeth continues to struggle with her husband's lack of sex and embarrasses herself at a party after flirting with the church's married prospective youth director Dylan.
 Austin and Elizabeth later go out on their anniversary and get drunk.
 Afterward, despite his best effort, Austin is still unable to perform sexually for his wife.

 Tim eventually comes out to his single father Jerry, who is accepting—if initially apprehensive—of his son's sexuality.
 Tim's younger brother Brad does not take the news as well, but Jerry advises Tim to give Brad some time to process it.
 Tim and Brea then take Cheryl out to a dance club, where Tim further explores his sexuality by passionately dancing with a stranger.

 Laura starts feeling increasingly alienated from Tim and Brea, which is only further complicated when Tim and Brea are accepted into New York University.
 Feeling her once close relationship with Tim and Brea fading away, she tries to befriend April over a tense lunch date where she is introduced to Patrick, April's cousin.
 Laura, Brea, and Tim hang out for a final time before they head off to college.
 Laura then makes a final, impassioned plea for Brea to remain true to her faith.

 The film then picks up after the three friends return home from their first semester at college.
 Laura is now dating Patrick while Tim and Brea are even closer than before.
 Jerry reaches out to Tim, asking him if he has met anyone at school.
 In turn, Tim suggests that his dad start looking for someone to date, too.
 Later that evening, Austin comes to Tim and confesses that he might be gay.
 Tim says that he is too and Austin cries on his shoulder.

 The film concludes as the congregation members gather at the church's living nativity.
 Austin mouths the words "I love you" to Elizabeth and she mouths back "I love you, too."